SinTan1729/chhoto-url/CLI.md

+## Official CLI App
+There's an official CLI app for Linux.
+It's maintained by me, even though I cannot promise to provide proper support.
+Take a look at it
+[here](https://github.com/SinTan1729/chhoto-url-cli).
+The instructions below describe how to use all the features using `curl`.

 ## Instructions for CLI usage
 The application can be used from the terminal using something like `curl`.
 In all the examples below, replace `http://localhost:4567` with where your instance of `chhoto-url` is accessible.